 A PCD used outside these parameters may result in confiscation of the PCD until it can be released directly to the student's parent or guardian.
-A student who possesses a PCD, in violation of this policy, is subject to related disciplinary action.
+A teacher may withhold a PCD from a student during a class if the PCD is a distraction to the class or student.2 A student who possesses a PCD, in violation of this policy, is subject to related disciplinary action.
 Continued violation of this policy may result in loss of PCD privileges.
 Additionally, students may lose PCD privileges for any policy violation that is related to or is the result of the use of a PCD whether or not the PCD was used within the parameters of this policy.